 Coach Lindberg emphasizes the importance of toughness, rebounding and defense.
 Coach Lindberg expects his players to get better every day in practice, to focus on the next day's task, do well in the classroom as student-athletes and to represent the institution the right way.

 In the past, the Lancers have competed in several regional and far away tournaments to play top-notch competition.
 In 1997-98 the squad went on an eight-day trip to Hawaii to face two DII teams and in 2000 the team went to the V Foundation Classic in Salem, Virginia.
 WSC has also competed in the Menards Holiday Classic in Eau Clair, Wisconsin, the Mary-Hardin Baylor Tournament in Austin, Texas, and the Washington University Tournament in St. Louis, Missouri.
-Two years ago, the Lancers traveled to Newport News, Virgina to play in the Captains Shootout at Christopher Newport and this past season, the Blue and Gold made their second trip to the Norwich Hockenbury Tournament.
+This past year, the Lancers traveled to Newport News, Virginia to play in the Captains Shootout at Christopher Newport, and made their third trip to the Norwich Hockenbury Tournament in the previous season.

 In 1997, Coach Lindberg started the first WSU Basketball camp and instructional clinic on campus.
 Coach Lindberg also helped lead teams during the Bay State games to silver and bronze medals in 1997 and 1996, respectively.
 Coach Lindberg has been a congressman for the National Association of Basketball Coaches for the last ten years and he is a former President of the Worcester Area Basketball Coaches Association.